blazjerman/Minecraft-digital-clock/README.md

 ![Preview](./preview.gif)

 **WE-MC-DigitalClock** is an updated version of the **Minecraft Redstone Clock** wallpaper for Wallpaper Engine.
 This version includes improved video quality, piston sound effects, optional background sound, and dynamic weather-based background changes powered by the OpenWeatherMap API.
 It maintains the Minecraft-inspired digital clock within an animated environment.
+The wallpaper is set in a Minecraft taiga biome and uses Chocapic13 V9 Extreme shaders.

 ## What's New in This Version?